niwo/sms-logparser/README.md

 # SmsLogparser

-sms-logparser for DB-Logparser for Simplex Media Server
+sms-logparser - DB-Logparser for Simplex Media Server (SMS).
+Reads access logs stored in a MySQL database (coming from the SWISS TXT CDN) and pushes them to the SMS API.

 ## Installation